John and Gerry's Orchids of Britain and Europe

 Epipactis tremolsii

-are all characterised by strongly hairy stems and short, broad leaves which tend to be densest towards bottom third of the flowering stem .
+characterised by strongly hairy stems and short, broad leaves which tend to be densest towards the bottom third of the flowering stem .

-This group appears to be closely related to E. atrrorubens and it is thought that this species is probably
+This group appears to be closely related to E. atrrorubens and it's thought that E. tremolsii is probably

 This is an orchid with a wide, largely western Mediterranean distribution that may be found as far north